Cost of Living: Oxford lecturer commutes from Dublin

 - Published

-An Oxford lecturer says she will commute from Dublin to Oxford and live with her parents due to the cost of living in the university city.
+An Oxford University academic who can no longer afford to rent in the city is to commute by plane and train from her parents' home in Dublin.

-Dr Jennifer Cassidy, 36, is a departmental lecturer in diplomatic studies at the University of Oxford.

-She told the BBC she was "heartbroken" to leave a place where she had "built a life" for 12 years, in a city she said was "unmatched".
+Dr Jennifer Cassidy, a lecturer in diplomatic studies, said she was "heartbroken" to leave the place where she had "built a life" for 12 years.

-The lecturer plans to commute to Oxford for three days every fortnight.
+The 36-year-old plans to travel to Oxford for three days every fortnight.

+A spike in demand for rental properties in the city has been blamed on interest rate hikes and the cost of borrowing.

+Dr Cassidy does not drive so she will fly to Birmingham and travel by train to Oxford to start her first day's appointments.

+She will then stay with a friend in London in between her university commitments.

-"It feels strange not to be in the Dreaming Spires, but I'm grateful I get to go back and forth and have that link," she added.
+"It feels strange not to be in the dreaming spires, but I'm grateful I get to go back and forth and have that link," she said.

 Dr Cassidy has taught diplomats from across the world, while sharing her love of working in the city to her large social media following.